AkiyoshiTomonaga/scfitpy/README.md

 ### Installation

 - `git clone <this repo>`
-- `pip install .` or `pip install git+https://github.com/AkiyoshiTomonaga/scfitpy.git`
+- `pip install .[cupy]` or `pip install git+https://github.com/AkiyoshiTomonaga/scfitpy.git`
+  - If you don't have a cuda environment, use `pip install .` instead.
+It doesn't install `cupy`.

 ### Quick example